Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/create-a-site.md

 ## Overview

 In XM Cloud, a site is a collection of one or more pages, and a page can have several components.
 Through this tutorial series we will be creating a new Company Dev site and building out pages and components for the site.
-Uou will use the XM Cloud tools and your local development environment to explore the creation of a new site.
+You will use the XM Cloud tools and your local development environment to explore the creation of a new site.

 In this tutorial you wil do the following: